-WD FoE has been holding zoom meetings throughout the pandemic.
-If you want to be invited send an email and ask to be put on the mailing list.
+WD FoE meetings have been slightly erratic and we hope to rectify that this year.
+We intend to hold 3 in person meetings and 3 zoom meetings, plus intergroup meetings (with Sus Briport, the Town Council and others) If you want to be invited send an email and ask to be put on the mailing list.

 info@westdorsetfriendsoftheearth.org.uk